kjarmicki/go-buckpal/README.md

 Ports are interfaces, they're also part of the application layer.
 They define the contract with the world outside of an application.
 Ports can point in (like request handling actions) or out (like persistence actions).

 Adapters are the outermost layer of the architecture.
-Input adapters call input ports to handle incoming traffic.
-Output adapters call output ports to handle outgoing traffic.
 Some adapters (for example, out/persistence adapters) are implementations of ports and others (for example, in/web) are not, they call port implementations instead.
+When they do not implement ports themselves, input adapters call input ports to handle incoming traffic, and output adapters call output ports to handle outgoing traffic.

 ## Notes on architecture